On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Introduction

+Moreover, we prove the characterization of the generalized fibered cone as a rational slice of Fried's cone.
 In \cite{fried1982geometry}, for a flow in the manifold, Fried introduced the set of so-called homological directions as a subset of the first homology of the manifold.
-If we consider the suspension flow in a general mapping torus, the generalized fibered cone we define in Section \ref{sec:generalizedfiberedcone} is actually contained in the dual cone of the set of homological directions for the suspension flow.
-Nevertheless, our description of the generalized fibered cone in Section \ref{sec:generalizedfiberedcone} is not a consequence of Fried's work, and this is what we use to show the main results of the paper.
+In the first cohomology, the dual cone of the set of homological directions is called \emph{Fried's cone}, and Fried showed that every primitive integral element corresponds to a fibration over the circle with respect to the given flow.
+We also show that the generalized fibered cone is the intersection of a rational subspace and Fried's cone in $H^1(N)$ for the flow $\F$ on $N$ (Theorem \ref{thm.genfibfried_intro}).

-We begin with defining the sphere complex, which is a generalization of the curve complex of a surface.
+In our main theorem, we estimate the asymptotic translation lengths of monodromies coming from the generalized fibered cone, on sphere complexes of fibers (Theorem \ref{theorem:mainthm}).
+As an application, we also obtain the precise asymptote of minimal asymptotic translation lengths of pseudo-Anosov handlebody mapping classes on disk graphs in terms of genera (Theorem \ref{theorem.mainhandle}).